COVID-19 Resources and Assistance

 Grants awarded from York County COVID-19 Response Fund

-The York County COVID-19 Response Fund has since granted more than $667,000 to 19 nonprofits in York County, providing critical resources for these organizations as they support our most vulnerable neighbors in food, housing and emergency shelter, and school-age childcare.
+The York County COVID-19 Response Fund has raised and granted more than $1,195,000 to nonprofits in York County, providing critical resources for these organizations as they support our most vulnerable neighbors in immediate, mid-term, and long-term needs for food, housing and emergency shelter, and child care.
 Your gifts ensure our neighbors are fed and can remain in their homes.
 Local nonprofit organizations receiving support are:

 Catholic Harvest Food Pantry